-All process changes, as defined within the management of change procedure, are reviewed via the following electronic, change management system.
+All process changes, as defined within the management of change procedure, are reviewed via an electronic, change management system.
+There is a new change management system at the site with similarities to the previous system as reviewed during the last hazard audit.
+The process for change management is summarised as follows:

 - Requests for change can be initiated by anyone.
-The changes can be temporary, permanent or emergency requirements; - A form is submitted to predetermine people for review, e.g. production, technical and maintenance staff; - An evaluation is performed; - Action items are sent to the appropriate people; - Final approval is given by the nominated senior personnel depending on the modification scope / size; - The change is completed as per the maintenance procedural requirements; and - Field checks are performed including a final pre-startup review and then the modification is closed-out.
+The changes can be temporary, permanent or emergency requirements; - An electronic form is submitted to predetermined people for review, e.g. production, technical and maintenance staff; - An evaluation is performed; - > Action items are sent to the appropriate people; - Final approval is given by the nominated senior personnel depending on the modification scope / size; - The change is completed as per the maintenance procedural requirements; and - Field checks are performed including a final pre-startup review and then the modification is closed-out.